 Families: What You Need to Know

 Sending your loved one off to treatment is scary; you may worry about their well-being and how they’re progressing.
-Knowing more about just how they’ll spend their time at Recovery First may help to ease your fears.
+You may also be wondering what life after rehab is going to be like.
+Knowing more about what your loved one will be doing in rehab and what to expect afterwards may help answer your questions and ease your fears.

 What Will My Loved One Be Doing?

 Our clients often start their day with morning meditation.
-Then they’ll enjoy breakfast and begin their day of treatment in earnest.
+Then they’ll enjoy breakfast and begin their day of treatment.
 Their mornings will be spent in a number of clinical programs, from dialectical-behavior therapy to pain management.

-One key part of daily treatment is process group therapy, which is when your loved one will meet with their therapist to address any personal issues, conquer any symptoms of relapse, and advocate for their health appropriately.
+One key part of treatment is individual therapy, which is when your loved one will meet with their therapist to address any personal issues, conquer any symptoms of relapse, and advocate for their health appropriately.

 Your loved one will also participate in various educational groups to learn more about addiction and recovery.
 Their days will also include various healthy activities to promote communication, healthy habits, and physical wellness.